Description

 Audit

-This policy flags an AWS RDS Cluster as INCOMPLIANT when the Enabled CloudWatch Logs Exports field is empty.
+This policy flags a supported AWS RDS Cluster as INCOMPLIANT when the Enabled CloudWatch Logs Exports field does not include the required log type for its engine.